michaelafm/News/README.md

 ## Node and Postgres requirements

-Specify minimum versions of `Node.js` and `Postgres` needed to run the project This projected was created using:
+This project was created with the following versions of `Node.js` and `Postgres`:
 - Node.js v18.0.0
 - PostgreSQL 14.5 (Homebrew)